 Early Notables of the Heggess family (pre 1700)

-Another 47 words (3 lines of text) are included under the topic Early Heggess Notables in all our PDF Extended History products and printed products wherever possible.
+Ralph Agas (1540-1621), was a land surveyor, who rose to eminence by making maps of London.
+He was a native of Stoke-by-Nayland, in...
+Another 60 words (4 lines of text) are included under the topic Early Heggess Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Heggess family to the New World and Oceana

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England

 went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Heggess family emigrate to North America: Humphrey Haggist who settled in Virginia in 1654.

 - ^ Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
 Wiltshire: Heraldry Today, 1901.
 Print.
 (ISBN 0-900455-44-6)

 - ^ Black, George F., The Surnames of Scotland Their Origin, Meaning and History.
 New York: New York Public Library, 1946.
 Print.
 (ISBN 0-87104-172-3)

 - ^ Smith, George (ed), Dictionary of National Biography.
 London: Smith, Elder & Co., 1885-1900.
 Print